-Foundations 1.6
+1.6 Foundations

 Just like the trench walls, the soil at the bottom of the trench, referred to as the foundation, is a critical part of the installation.
 The foundation material must be supportive and stable, to prevent excessive settlement.
 In many instances the in-situ soil is stable and provides a suitable foundation.
-Typically a foundation is considered stable if a person can walk over the soil without sinking in or feeling the soil move beneath them.
-If unstable soil, such as muck, is encountered, a typical corrective measure is to remove and replace the unstable soil.
-However, there are several methods of improving the foundation prior to installation depending on the soil conditions present:
+Typically, a foundation is considered stable if a person can walk over the soil without sinking in or feeling the soil move beneath them.
+If unstable soil, such as muck, is conditions present: